Index

 Convert the Workflow instance to a JSON string representation.

-Decorator that marks a function as a workflow task (batch job).
+Decorator that turns a function into a workflow task.

 Parameters: